zhengchang907/arm-oraclelinux-wls/dynamic-cluster/aadNestedTemplate.md

 ## Invoke the ARM template

 Assume your parameters file is available in the current directory and is named `parameters.json`.
-This section shows the commands to configure your {{ site.data.var.wlsFullBrandName }} deployment with the specified database.
+This section shows the commands to configure your {{ site.data.var.wlsFullBrandName }} deployment with the specified AAD.
 Replace `yourResourceGroup` with the Azure resource group in which the {{ site.data.var.wlsFullBrandName }} is deployed.

 ### First, validate your parameters file